To set up your FormsIntel configuration for HubSpot, you need the following:

 Get your form ready

 It's typically best to start with a new form or a non-active form, so that you can make changes without impacting live form collection.
 Configure your form as you would normally, but consider which fields you want to leave to FormsIntel to fill.
-Remember that FormsIntel cannot fill your forms 100% of the time, due to data availability, so if there is data that you cannot proceed without, you probably want to have your prospect complete those.
-However, FormsIntel will fill contact data separately from company data, if there is data available for one but not the other.
+Remember that FormsIntel cannot fill your forms 100% of the time, due to data availability, so you'll want to develop a strategy for those:

 There are three types of fields: